 What is Trade Mark Revocation?

+The revoking of a trade mark is a real threat.
 Registering your trade mark protects your business’s intellectual property.
 It stops other companies from using a similar mark without your permission.

 However, if you don’t use your registered trade mark within five years, it could be revoked.

 Use your trade mark or risk losing it

 Trade marks are commercial assets.
 Demand for certain marks can be high, so it’s unfair for one company to have a monopoly over it when it’s not using it.